 - If the request was not rejected, then Electrum processes it against the relevant payment scheme.

-The basic asynchronous workflow for receiving notifications on API endpoints is:
+The basic asynchronous workflow for receiving requests on API endpoints is as follows:

 - Receive a request from Electrum on your API endpoint.